 Financial liabilities are mainly classified as "Financial liabilities other than at fair value through profit or loss".
-This comprises of loan from a local bank, retentions payable, trade payables, lease liabilities and accrued expenses and other liabilities.
+This comprises of retentions payable, trade payables, lease liabilities and accrued expenses and other liabilities.

 Financial liabilities other than at fair value through profit or loss are subsequently measured at amortised cost using the effective interest method.
 Amortised cost is calculated by taking into account any discount or premium on the issue and costs that are an integral part of the effective interest rate.